Conservative leadership rules: How Tories will choose the next Prime Minister

 The hope is that the rules - agreed on Monday by both the party's ruling 1922 committee and board - will allow the leadership field to be narrowed quickly to a handful of Conservative candidates by the weekend.

-One senior Tory MP said the selection process had to be truncated due to the fact that MPs start their summer holidays at the end of next week.
+One senior Tory MP said the timetable for the selection process had to be truncated due to the fact that MPs start their summer holidays at the end of next week.

 This meant that there was a "big disadvantage to candidates on the fringe" compared with household names.
 "Some of them are not even household names in their own houses," one senior Tory told the Telegraph.